butteredcorn/Express-Documentation/docs/express-app-example/create-app.md

     }
 ```

-All we will have to do, is include this function in the same file (or require it from another file if you would like to modularize the code), and then call it before our loop like so:
+#### 2. 'Organize' the Data by Shuffling It

+Ensure that you put this before we push the meme objects into the cache array like so:

 ```javascript
     let memes = (JSON.parse(body)).data.memes